stefano5/Telemetry_Analysis_Vehicle_Dinamics/README.md

 You have to fit two empirical parameters (depend on the noise of the data):
-  1) omega -> other filtering, if reuired (personal advice, shoul be little)
+  1) omega -> other filtering, if reuired (tip: should be small)
-  2) threshold -> choose the threshold above which you assumed to be cornering (personal advice, this is the main parameter)
+  2) threshold -> choose the threshold above which you assumed to be cornering (tip: this is the main parameter)

-For every circuit you know the real number of corner.
-Fit this two parameters keeping that in mind.
+For every circuit you know the real number of corners.
+Fit these two parameters keeping that in mind.
 However the effect of the parameters is immediately seen on the circuit very clearly.

 ## Moving Centrodes, Fixed Centrodes & Moving and Fixed Centrodes